Krafpy/Island/README.md

 for beginners.
 The rendering and music generation is mostly based on iq's example, but the synthetizer is custom made.

-For complete beginners new demoscene, check out this article on how to [*Teach Yourself Demoscene in 14 Days*](https://github.com/psenough/teach_yourself_demoscene_in_14_days).
+For complete beginners to demoscene, check out this article on how to [*Teach Yourself Demoscene in 14 Days*](https://github.com/psenough/teach_yourself_demoscene_in_14_days).

 This template itself contains a very simple example intro that